Personalwerk/Leaflet.InteractiveCountryVectorLayer/README.md

 # Leaflet.InteractiveCountryVectorLayer
 An Interactive Browser-Rendered Vector-Map based on Leaflet, that can display World-Wide Country data at 10m Resolution while still being fully interactive.

-This [http://leafletjs.com/](Leaflet)-Plugin allows rendering Vector-Maps in any [http://caniuse.com/canvas](Canvas-Capable Browser).
+This [Leaflet](http://leafletjs.com/)-Plugin allows rendering Vector-Maps in any [Canvas-Capable Browser](http://caniuse.com/canvas).
 It provides a couple of useful features:
  - Realtime Hit-Detection
  - Support for High-Resolution Vectordata (10m/px)
  - Dynamicly changing Paint-Style on Hover